 - Consideration of pre-hospitalization roles and patient’s likelihood of resuming them.

-- Consideration of discharge destination, and potential need for adaptive equipment and/or modifications for safety and driving, and/or community mobility needs.
+- Consideration of discharge destination, and the potential need for adaptive equipment and/or modifications for safety and driving, and/or community mobility needs.

 - Development of intervention plan with performance-based goals.
-Intervention and the process of discharge planning may occur simultaneously depending on length of stay in the acute care setting.
+Intervention and the process of discharge planning may occur simultaneously depending on the length of stay in the acute care setting.